Polyandry: Fraternal polyandry

 Fraternal polyandry (from the Latin frater—brother), also called adelphic polyandry (from the Greek ἀδελφός—brother), is a form of polyandry in which a woman is married to two or more men who are brothers.
 Fraternal polyandry was (and sometimes still is) found in certain areas of Tibet, Nepal, and Northern India, as well as some central African cultures where polyandry was accepted as a social practice.
-The Toda people of southern India practice fraternal polyandry, but monogamy has become prevalent recently.
+The Toda people of southern India practiced fraternal polyandry, but monogamy has become prevalent recently.
 In contemporary Hindu society, polyandrous marriages in agrarian societies in the Malwa region of Punjab seem to occur to avoid division of farming land.

 Fraternal polyandry achieves a similar goal to that of primogeniture in 19th-century England.
 Primogeniture dictated that the eldest son inherited the family estate, while younger sons had to leave home and seek their own employment.
 Primogeniture maintained family estates intact over generations by permitting only one heir per generation.
 Fraternal polyandry also accomplishes this, but does so by keeping all the brothers together with just one wife so that there is only one set of heirs per generation.
 This strategy appears less successful the larger the fraternal sibling group is.

 Some forms of polyandry appear to be associated with a perceived need to retain aristocratic titles or agricultural lands within kin groups, and/or because of the frequent absence, for long periods, of a man from the household.
 In Tibet the practice was particularly popular among the priestly Sakya class.

 The female equivalent of fraternal polyandry is sororate marriage.